0xDBFB7/scientific_standards/README.md

 > Polystyrene was used instead of Plexiglas for the chamber[.]

 Compare: [Saalman 1991](https://doi.org/10.1016/0005-2736(91)90418-8) reported a novel result on membranes in an electric field.
 This was later found ([Bergqvist et al 1994](https://doi.org/10.1016/0304-4165(94)90150-3)) to be just a complex interaction with a beaker made of Teflon versus glass.
-One can concoct a scenario in which polystyrene walls would have a similar confounding effect with mosquitos.
+One can concoct a scenario in which polystyrene walls would have a similar confounding effect with mosquitos and ultrasound.
 Consider how mystifying such an artifactual result would be!

-Improvement of a test-chamber for behavioral studies on adult females of Aedes aegypti (Linnaeus)(Diptera, Culicidae) "Later, Foster & Lutes (1985) also used an identical chamber to successfully evaluate the efficacy of electronic repellers" https://www.scielo.br/j/rbent/a/3d668m6TKfNtdVBQ5bcQpPH/?lang=en&format=pdf
+Improvement of a test-chamber for behavioral studies on adult females of Aedes aegypti
+> "Later, Foster & Lutes (1985) also used an identical chamber to successfully evaluate the efficacy of electronic repellers" https://www.scielo.br/j/rbent/a/3d668m6TKfNtdVBQ5bcQpPH/?lang=en&format=pdf